-Step One: The first step is to call the Assessment Centre for a CREDIT ASSESSMENT.
-You will need a transcript which is available (for former HWDSB students) from the Assessment Centre.
-Call the Assessment Centre at 905-521-2554 to get started.
+Step One: The first step is to call the Welcome Centre for a CREDIT ASSESSMENT.
+You will need a transcript which is available (for former HWDSB students) from the Welcome Centre.
+Call the Welcome Centre at 905-521-2554 to get started.

-Step Two: If needed, students take get support to prepare for Grade 9/10 PLAR assessments through our Academic Upgrading Program at the Hill Park Learning Centre or the King William Learning Centre.
+Step Two: If needed, students take get support to prepare for Grade 9/10 PLAR assessments through our Academic Upgrading Program at the Hill Park Learning Centre or the City Learning Centre.